jaydenstimpson/Sports-betting-predictor/README.md

 Some notable Features of this code will be

-Total minutes the player played in a game
-Field Goals Attempted (2pt + 3pt shots attempted)
-Field Goals Made
-Three-Point Attempts
-Three-Point Made

-I am also gonna add points, rebounds, assists, steals, and blocks
+points, rebounds, assists, steals, and blocks

 How to run: `flask --app main run`